nuitrcs/intro-python-summer2019/python-exercises1.md

 ## Strings

-* Create variables `firstname` and `lastname`.
+* Create variables `firstname` and `lastname` and give them the appropriate values for your name.
-* Join them together with a space in-between and save that in a variable called `fullname`.
+* Join the variables together with a space in-between and save that in a variable called `fullname`.
 * `print()` your full name.
 * Then print your full name converted to all upper case.
 * How many letters are in your name?